alexbilevskiy/tgWatch/readme.md

 # TgWatch

 Initially this client was intended for logging and viewing deleted and updated messages in telegram chats.
-Now it's more like a telegram explorer - view raw messages and chats, files downloader, etc.
+Now it's more like a telegram explorer - view raw messages and chats, files, etc.

 Features:
 * chats list (folders included) with message counters